ranbureand/sitefolio/_posts/2021-10-17-the-flow-of-time-in-dio-s-world-part-7.markdown

 tags: [JoJo’s Bizarre Adventure, language of comics, manga, time]

-excerpt: My 2 cents on how Hirohiko Araki designed the flow of time in the chapter Dio’s World Part 7 from the manga JoJo’s Bizarre Adventure.
+description: How did Hirohiko Araki design the flow of time in the chapter Dio’s World Part 7 from the manga JoJo’s Bizarre Adventure?
+excerpt: How did Hirohiko Araki design the flow of time in the chapter *Dio’s World Part 7* from the *manga* *JoJo’s Bizarre Adventure*?
-exordium: My 2 cents on how Hirohiko Araki designed the flow of time in the chapter *Dio’s World Part 7* from the *manga* *JoJo’s Bizarre Adventure*.
+exordium: How did Hirohiko Araki design the flow of time in the chapter *Dio’s World Part 7* from the *manga* *JoJo’s Bizarre Adventure*?

 published: true
 ---